seslattery/gcpsudobot/README.md

 Look-up current on-call to allow more aggressive permission escalations Add 2fa with TOTP to certain rolls

+Finish implementing the IP allowlist in slack mTLS
+Slack Token Rotation - seems hard to manage without a long lived process as we'd be responsible for exchanging the token periodically

 ## Known issues

 The bot currently doesn't cleanup any of it's conditional grants.
 The IAM grants may stop working at 50+ grants on a single user, in which case you just need to manually remove them.
 A future improvement should be adding TTL's to the grants to delete them a certain time after they've expired.